FluffyMoses/BeReSo-Agent-OCR-Docker/README.md

 At first you have to enable OCR and set a strong OCR agent password in your BeReSo admincenter.

-Then get the container from Dockerhub, configure and run the agent.
+Then get the container from Github Containers, configure and run the agent.

 <b>Environment variables:</b>
 ```